Last reviewed 21 May 2020

 clean and disinfect frequently touched objects and surfaces

-do not touch eyes, nose or mouth if hands are not clean
+do not touch eyes, nose or mouth if hands are not clean.

-In addition, the government is asking people to “self-isolate” if they have symptoms of COVID-19, to stay at home whenever possible and to “socially distance” themselves.
+In addition, the Government is asking people to “self-isolate” if they have symptoms of COVID-19, to stay at home whenever possible and to “socially distance” themselves.

 those who live with others and one person has symptoms should self-isolate as a household for 14 days from the day when the first person in the house became ill (if anyone else in the household starts displaying symptoms, they need to stay at home for 7 days from when the symptom appeared, regardless of what day they are on in the original 14-day isolation period)

-Households are advised to:
+Those who are symptomatic are advised to:

 stay at least 2 metres (about 3 steps) away from other people in the home whenever possible